-While men may have lucked out with chest area, Segger says that they're not so fortunate on the leg: “Most women have an easier time getting their shins tattooed than men – leg shapes are different."
+While men may have lucked out with chest area, Segger says that they're not so fortunate on the leg: “Most women have an easier time getting their shins tattooed than men—their leg shapes are different."
 There is one place, however, where all shall suffer.

-“Bum cheeks are deceiving," Segger warns.
-"Many people think 'this won’t be so bad, I’ve got a fair amount of meat there!'
+“Butt cheeks are deceiving," Segger warns.
+"Many people think this won’t be so bad, I’ve got a fair amount of meat there!
 But this isn’t usually the case, it’s sensitive and sore, especially where the bum cheek meets the upper thigh."

-Or, as Rutherford put it when I asked which spot was the most painful: “Butt!
+Or, as Rutherford put it when I asked which spot was the most painful: “The butt!
 Fuck.
 You can’t stop tensing it!"

-No matter how old or thin-skinned you are, though, you can bet that getting a half a rose garden buzzed into you with a needle is going to absolutely wreck your arse.
+No matter how old or thin-skinned you are, though, you can bet that getting a half a rose garden buzzed into you with a needle is going to absolutely wreck your ass.

 Sign up for our newsletter to get the best of VICE delivered to your inbox daily.